sh4nks/someblocks-go/README.md

-# peterjustin-website
+# someblocks

-Lets rewrite it in Go!
+A simple CMS written in Go.